Don't count spoons...Recharge!

 Christine Miserandino's spoon theory has become popular with people with chronic pain.
 It assumes people with chronic pain have only so much emotional and physical energy each day to do the things they want to do.

 You start each day with a finite number of spoons.
 Each spoon represents a unit of energy.
 As you use up your energy, you take away a spoon.
-When your spoons are all used up, you're done for the day.

 While it's a helpful concept to help explain to friends and family who don’t experience chronic pain what it’s like to live with pain, the spoon theory is commonly used by chronic pain patients to plan their days so they don't over-extend themselves.